wuqianliang/CarND-PID-Control-Project/README.md

 ### Describe the effect each of the P, I, D components had in your implementation.

 ### Describe how the final hyperparameters were chosen.
+First I mannual tune to get a (0.03,0.004,0.5), then I run several time via the following loop :
+1. twiddle tuning
+2. set tuned parameters into  initial param for the next twiddle tune and get a final parameer: